RedExpertAlliance/katacoda-scenarios/oci-course/monitoring-metrics-alarms-on-oci/step9.md

 `oci monitoring metric-data post --endpoint https://telemetry-ingestion.us-ashburn-1.oraclecloud.com --metric-data file://./custom-metrics.json`{{execute}}

 This should set off the alarm - but remember that it takes some time (several minutes) to be activated.
 You can check the alarm status in the console https://console.us-ashburn-1.oraclecloud.com/monitoring/alarms/status or through the CLI.
-You can also sit back and relax and wait for that email alerts to arrive.
+You can also sit back and relax and wait for that email alert to arrive.